You have to put your child in a properly fitted car seat or booster seat when travelling, no matter how short the journey is. This is the law.

 There are many different types of seat available.

-When choosing a car seat make sure that:
+When choosing a car seat make sure that the seat:

-- the seat is correct for your child’s weight and height
+- is correct for your child’s weight and height

-- the seat has an 'E-Mark' label to show it meets EU safety standards
+- has an 'E-Mark' label to show it meets EU safety standards

-For babies, rearward-facing seats provide greater protection for their head, neck and spine than forward-facing seats.
+For babies, rearward-facing seats provide more protection for their head, neck and spine than forward-facing seats.
 It's best to keep your baby in a rearward-facing seat for as long as possible.

 Second-hand car seats